Back

 Object description

-It’s a version of one of Pinelli's "dance" compositions from the albums Raccolta (1809) and Nuova Raccolta (1816).
-On some engravings the couple is depicted with additional characters in the background of Naples districts.
-On a square engraving (actually on a fragment) from the album Peter Bierl Buch- & Kunstantiquariat, Orasburg, Germany, the composition is dated to 1820.
-Tarantella is the most popular dance in the south of Italy, namely in Naples and Sicily.
-It’s fast and agile.
-It’s performed by one or more couples under the accompaniment of guitar, tambourine, and castanet.
-On Pinelli's engraving, a couple of dancers is depicted in the center of the composition – a gentleman is looking at a lady and tapping the rhythm with castanets, while a woman is lifting up her leg and holding a long dress with her hand.
+The work is a version of one of B. Pinelli's "dance" compositions from the albums Raccolta (1809) and Nuova Raccolta (1816).
+In some engravings, the couple is depicted with additional characters in the background of Naples districts.
+The square engraving (actually on a fragment) from the album Peter Bierl Buch- & Kunstantiquariat, Orasburg, Germany, shows a composition dated 1820.
+Tarantella is the most popular dance in southern Italy, namely in Naples and Sicily.
+It is fast and agile.
+One or more couples perform it with guitar, tambourine, and castanet accompaniment.
+On B. Pinelli's engraving, a dancing couple is depicted in the centre of the composition – a gentleman is looking at a lady and tapping the rhythm with castanets, while a woman is lifting her leg and holding a long dress with her hand.
 On the left side of the work, a girl is depicted sitting and beating the rhythm on a tambourine.
-The engraving is brightly painted with blue, red, pink, orange, and yellow watercolors.
+The engraving is brightly painted with blue, red, pink, orange, and yellow watercolours.

 Inscriptions

-In the lower left corner there is the author’s signature – Pinelli, date – 1816 and the place of performance – Roma.
-In the center of the engraving under the image there is the work’s title Il Ballo Napoletano, detto Tarantella.
-There is a number "1" in the upper right corner above the image.
+In the lower left corner, there is the author's signature – Pinelli, the date – 1816, and the place of performance – Roma.
+In the centre of the engraving, under the image, is the work's title Il Ballo Napoletano, detto Tarantella.
+The number "1" is in the upper right corner above the image.